OctopusSamples/NDCDevOpsWorkshop/README.md

 The purpose of this repository and file is to take you through the "Turbocharging your Azure DevOps experience with Octopus Deploy" Workshop scheduled for 11th & 12th March in Oslo, Norway.

-This session will be led by a Continuous Delivery Archtect [Derek Campbell](https://twitter.com/DevOpsDerek) from [Octopus Deploy](https://octopus.com/), and Founder and Owner of Octopus Deploy [Paul Stovell](https://twitter.com/paulstovell).
+This session will be led by a Continuous Delivery Architect [Derek Campbell](https://twitter.com/DevOpsDerek) from [Octopus Deploy](https://octopus.com/), and Founder and Owner of Octopus Deploy [Paul Stovell](https://twitter.com/paulstovell).

 ## Agenda